 CRICK MARINA IS AT: West Haddon Rd, Crick, Northants, NN6 7SQ.

 Crick Marina is on the Grand Union Canal between bridges 12 and 13.
 Crick is 5½ miles and 7 locks from Norton Junction (on the Grand Union main line), and 17 miles and 10 locks from Foxton Bottom Lock (on the Grand Union Leicester Line).

 For the help getting to Crick by public transport, please see Traveline (opens in new window).
-Please be aware that there is no bus service to Crick on Sunday or Bank Holiday Monday.
+Please be aware that there is no bus service to Crick on Sunday.

 Food and Drink

-If you find yourself in the Marina feeling peckish, visit the hog roast carvery or get a coffee or tea from a beautifully converted vintage van.
+If you find yourself in the Marina you can get a coffee or tea from a beautifully converted vintage van.

 Camping & Mooring

 There are reserved moorings for the Show on the main line of the Grand Union Canal for visitors who wish to come by boat.
 These moorings must be booked in advance and are available from Thursday 25 May to Monday 29 May inclusive.
 Boats are moored breasted up (except in Zone 3).